destinyae/docs-14/docs/litepaper.md

 The GaiaNet node can support several different prompts that are dynamically chosen and used in applications.
 For example,

 * The `system_prompt` is a general introduction to the agent task the node is supposed to perform.
 It often contains a persona to help the LLM respond with the right tone.
 For example, the `system_prompt` for a college teaching assistant could be: “You are a teaching assistant for UC Berkeley’s computer science 101 class.
 Please explain concepts and answer questions in detail.
 Do not answer any question that is not related to math or computer science.”
-* The `rag_prompt` is a prefix prompt to be dynamically inserted in front of knowledge base search results in an RAG chat.
+* The `rag_prompt` is a prefix prompt that can be dynamically inserted in front of knowledge base search results in an RAG chat.
 It could be something like this: “Please answer the question based on facts and opinions in the context below.
 Do not make anything that is not in the context. ---------”

 The LLM community has developed many useful prompts for different application use cases.
 GaiaNet node allows you to easily manage and experiment with them.

-Through the our developer SDK, GaiaNet owners and operators could customize the logic of dynamic prompt generation in their own way.
+Through our developer SDK, GaiaNet owners and operators could customize the logic of dynamic prompt generation in their own way.
 For example, a GaiaNet node could perform a Google search for any user question, and add the search results into the prompt as context.

 **6 Function calls and tool use.** The LLM not only is great at generating human language, but also excels at generating machine instructions.
 Through finetuning and prompt engineering, we could get some LLMs to consistently generate structured JSON objects or computer code in many language tasks, such as summarizing and extracting key elements from a paragraph of text.